Cyphrme/Coze/README.md

 numbered P-521, X, Y, R, and S are padded before concatenation.

 #### Why use `tmb` and not `x` for references in messages?
-Coze places no limit on public key size which may be large.
+Coze places no limit on public key size, which can be very large.
 For example, GeMSS128 public keys are 352,188 bytes, compared to Ed25519's 32 bytes.
 Using `tmb` instead of `x` generalizes Coze for present and future algorithm use.
 Additionally, `x` may be cryptographically significant for key security while